tunjayjafarli/Gaming-Blog/README.md

 The app should be up and running now.
 Browse to: `localhost:8000/api/` to view the API endpoints.

-Posts API: `localhost:8000/api/posts/`
+Posts API: `localhost:8000/api/posts/` - create, update, retrieve, and delete posts

-Comments API: `localhost:8000/api/comments/`
+Comments API: `localhost:8000/api/comments/` - create, update, retrieve, and delete comments

-Users API: `localhost:8000/api/users/`
+Users API: `localhost:8000/api/users/` - create, update, retrieve, and delete users

 ## Running the tests